-I eventually found myself playing better than ever – performing big, virtuosic repertoire without pain – and went on to complete my Doctorate in performance at one of Canada’s top schools.
+After a couple of years I was playing better than ever – performing big, virtuosic repertoire without pain.
+I went on to complete my Doctorate in performance at one of Canada’s top schools.
 (You can read the whole story here)

-My teaching is currently focused on working with intermediate and advanced pianists in online lessons.
+I am currently teaching what I learned to advanced pianists through online lessons.
 If you are reading this page, it means I have at least one space available for a new student.

 I can help you:

 - Learn the most important principles of body alignment relevant to piano playing.

 - Pinpoint what you may be doing wrong at the piano and fix it.